David Byrne reassuringly still makes sense.

 Fast forward 40 years to a much higher resolution 2026 and I have found myself again absorbed by an energetic and eye-catching Byrne-led performance on stage.
 With the “Who Is The Sky tour”, he has once again created something that visually and musically stands apart.

-I doubt Byrne concerns himself with thoughts of brand, but he remains a remarkable and ambitious example of brand innovation.
-At the age of 73 he has created a visual experience that retains familiar attributes (including some songs from the 1985 film) and fulfils high expectations of something new.
+I doubt Byrne concerns himself with worries of brand, but he remains a remarkable example of sustained brand innovation.
+At the age of 73 he has created a visual experience that retains familiar attributes (including songs from the 1985 film) and fulfils high expectations of something new.

-David Byrne’s work may not be your ‘cup of tea’ –if so my wife is totally with you– but it is a case-study in commitment to innovating to retain impact and relevance.
-This 2026 show reflects 50 years of development and an execution that embraces improving technology (and younger talent) to deliver something that is deliberately distinct.
-It got me questioning my own energy for innovation and I concluded I could do better
+David Byrne’s work may not be your ‘cup of tea’ –if so my wife is totally with you– but it is a case-study in commitment to retain impact and relevance.
+This 2026 show enthusiastically embraces improving technology, intimate storytelling, and younger talent.
+The 13-member ensemble freed from fixed equipment deliver a distinct, movement-focused performance.

-That night I was also celebrating my 59th birthday.
-Reassuringly, I recognised a possibility that my best work could be a decade or more away.
+That evening I was also celebrating my 59th birthday.
+Reassuringly, the experience reminded me that that my best performance could be in front of me.
+Perhaps a decade or more way.

 Comments are closed.